Travel and Visa Renewal

 - Original funding documents—Personal bank statement or letter of financial support from your sponsor.
 All financial documents should be less than one year old.

 F-1 Students Engaged in Post-Completion Optional Practical Training (OPT) must carry:

 - Proof of current employment or a job offer letter

-- Valid Form I-20 with a current travel signature (less than six months old on the date of entry)
+- Valid Form I-20 with a current travel signature (less than six months old)

-- An Academic Training letter from an International Student Advisor
+- An Academic Training letter from the Glavin Office

 - Proof of current employment

-- Valid Form DS-2019 with a current travel signature (less than six months old on the date of entry)
+- Valid Form DS-2019 with a current travel signature (less than six months old)

 Entering in Tourist Status

 Students should NEVER enter the U.S. in tourist immigration status.
-If your Form I-94 is marked with anything other than “F-1, D/S” or “J-1, D/S” see an International Student Advisor right away.
+If your I-94 does not indicate “F-1, D/S” or “J-1, D/S”, visit the Glavin Office for guidance.